McDonald's Corporation (MCD). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Conclusion: MCD did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
-This quantitatively ranks MCD as a 1-Star Very Weak stock.
+Conclusion: MCD did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of two Stars.
+This quantitatively ranks MCD as a 2-Star Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $85.99 before MCD's NPV MMA Differential increased to the $500 minimum that I look for in a stock with 37 years of consecutive dividend increases.
-At that price the stock would yield 3.8%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $102.38 before MCD's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 38 years of consecutive dividend increases.
+At that price the stock would yield 3.3%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.0%.
-This dividend growth rate is higher than the 3.8% used in this analysis, thus providing no margin of safety.
-MCD has a risk rating of 1.50 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 3.2%.
+This dividend growth rate is slightly lower than the 3.7% used in this analysis, thus a negligible margin of safety.
+MCD has a risk rating of 1.25 which classifies it as a Low risk stock.

-The stock continues to be one of the largest positions in my dividend growth portfolio.
-Its strong price appreciation over the years has made it one of my top performing holdings.
-MCD is trading above my calculated fair value price of $81.88 and its free cash flow payout and debt to total capital are slightly above my maximums.
-For now, I will wait for a more opportune time to add to my position.
+As a result of its strong price appreciation over the years, MCD is one of the largest positions in my dividend growth portfolio.
+MCD is trading above my calculated fair value price of $90.25, its debt to total capital and its free cash flow payout are above my maximums.
+For now, I will wait for a more opportune time before adding to my position.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.